aryklein/my-notes/README.md

 # my-notes

 Just a repository with my personal notes.
-It contains guides and documents to remember how I configured some stuff.
+It contains guides and documents to remind me how I configured some stuff.